 Excavating sediments as part of the restoration efforts.
 Click to zoom.

-One of the first Great Lakes Legacy Act sites cleaned up on the entire great lakes system.
-Over 68,000 tons of contaminated sediment was removed from Newton Creek and Hog Island Inlet, and over 20 acres of fish and wildlife habitat restored.
+This was one of the first Great Lakes Legacy Act sites cleaned up on the entire Great Lakes system.
+Over 68,000 tons of contaminated sediment were removed from Newton Creek and Hog Island Inlet, and over 20 acres of fish and wildlife habitat was restored.

-Newton Creek and Hog Island Inlet is a remedial site that has been cleaned up and restored in Superior, WI.
-This creek and inlet was polluted due to discharge from the oil refinery as well as urban and industrial pollutants along the creek.
+Newton Creek and Hog Island Inlet is a remedial site that has been cleaned up and restored in Superior, Wisconsin.
+This creek and inlet was polluted due to discharge from an oil refinery as well as urban and industrial pollutants along the creek.
 Control measures are in place at the refinery to prevent further pollution of this area.
 Contamination along the creek and in Hog Island Inlet was removed from 1997-2005.
 Douglas County owns and manages Hog Island and much of the property surrounding the inlet.
-Habitat restoration was conducted after the contamination was removed and the area is naturally recovering as a beautiful place for birds, fish, wildlife and human recreation.
+Habitat restoration was conducted after the contamination was removed.
+The area is naturally recovering as a beautiful place for birds, fish, wildlife and human recreation.

-Newton Creek begins at an impoundment area formed by the wastewater discharge from the oil refinery in Superior, WI.
-The creek flows 1.5 miles through industrial and residential areas to the 17-acre Hog Island Inlet, which is in the southeastern end of Superior Bay.To organize cleanups, Wisconsin DNR divided Newton Creek into 12 segments in 1994.
-They are identified as Segment A-L.
+Newton Creek begins at an impoundment area formed by the wastewater discharge from the oil refinery in Superior, Wisconsin.
+The creek flows 1.5 miles through industrial and residential areas to the 17-acre Hog Island Inlet, which is in the southeastern end of Superior Bay.To organize cleanups, The Wisconsin DNR divided Newton Creek into 12 segments in 1994.
+They are identified as segments A-L.

 Aerial view of Newton Creek/Hog Island.
 Click to zoom.

 Newton Creek and Hog Island Inlet is now recovering.
-Habitat restoration including buffer installation, wetland plantings, addition of woody debris, and invasive species management from 2007-2010.
+The WDNR’s 2016 assessment confirmed that sediment clean-up goals continue to be met, and impairment evaluation continues.
+Habitat restoration includes buffer installation, wetland plantings, the addition of woody debris, and invasive species management from 2007-2010.
 The area is returning to a natural habitat for fish and wildlife and a beautiful place for recreation.
 Douglas County owns and manages Hog Island and most of the land surrounding the inlet.
 This area is protected from further development or environmental degradation.